faceless2/json/README.md

 * When reading Json numbers, they will be mapping to ints, longs, BigIntegers and double as appropriate.
 If BigDecimal support is required, this can be turned on in JsonReadOptions

-* Things are read from Readers and written to Appendable.
+* Json is read from Readers and written to Appendable.
   You can read from an InputStream too, in which case it will look for a BOM at the start of the stream.
+  CBOR is read from an InputStream and written to an OutputStream.
-Errors encountered during reading are reported with context, line and column numbers
+  Errors encountered during reading are reported with context, line and column numbers (for JSON) or byte offset (for CBOR)

+* CBOR serialization offers three complexities that are not supported in this API: duplicate keys in maps, "special" types that are not defined, and non-string keys in Maps.
+Duplicate keys encountered during reading throw an IOException, non-string keys will be converted to strings, and speciail types (which should really only be encountered while testing) are converted to a tagged null object.
+Tags are limited to 63 bits, and tags applipd to Map keys are ignored.

 ## Examples
 ```java